 Reports written by Justice Social Work provide accurate information to the Courts about an offender to assist them in determining the sentence.

-These reports allow the Courts to make comprehensive assessments about the risk of harm to the community and ensures the correct implementation of future Social Work actions.
+These reports allow the Courts to make comprehensive assessments of the risk of harm to the community and ensure the correct implementation of future Social Work actions.

 Reports are always produced for: